 Robert grew up in an English village, the repository of 1000 years of history engraved on tombstones and in the dusty chronicles of its 11th century Norman Church.
 Without such niceties as cellphones, TV, and a generation before Internet, Robert made up stories.

 Fate intervened when his family migrated to Australia.
 Seduced by the sea voyage, he became a clearance diver in the Australian Navy.
-As the Vietnam War raged, he found himself in the labyrinthine, murky waterways of the Mekong Delta dismantling booby traps and a witness to the tragedies of Pol Pot’s war on civilisation.
+As the Vietnam War raged, he found himself in the labyrinthine, murky waterways of the Mekong Delta dismantling booby traps and a witness to the tragedies of Pol Pot’s war on the twentieth century.

 Read about Katy and Clara HERE